d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 The Transformer decoder is also a stack of multiple identical layers with residual connections and layer normalizations.
-Besides the two sublayers described in the encoder, the decoder inserts a third sublayer, known as the encoder--decoder attention,
+As well as the two sublayers described in the encoder, the decoder inserts a third sublayer, known as the encoder--decoder attention,